On this page

 Sweeping and salting (red route)

 - We remove the snow by sweeping and we prevent slipperiness by spraying a salt solution on the paths.
-In extremely cold weather, we sometimes have to resort to gritting also on sweeping and salting routes to prevent slippery conditions.
+In extremely cold weather, we may resort to gritting also on sweeping and salting routes to prevent slippery conditions.

 Intensified ploughing (blue route)